noiseprotocol/noise_spec/noise.md

 2.5.
 DH functions and ciphersets
 ---------------------------------

-A Noise protocol can be described abstractly in terms of its handshake pattern and handling of transport messages.
+A Noise protocol can be specified abstractly by its handshake pattern and transport flags.

 A set of **DH functions** and a **cipherset** instantiate the crypto functions to give a concrete protocol.
 The DH functions could use finite-field or